 ECIC Corporate Governance

-Our mission is to provide export credit and investment insurance in support of South African capital goods and services by applying best practice risk management principles.
+Our Mission is to provide export credit and investment insurance solutions in support of South African capital goods and services by applying best practice risk management principles.

 The Corporation has five values being:

 - Accountability – We accept transparency and responsibility for our decisions and actions.

 - Excellence – We are committed to the highest level of performance through continuous improvement of our skills and business practices